-Referee: A referee must be fully retired for four full seasons or, if still an active referee, have been an active referee for a minimum of 25 years.
+Referee: A referee must be fully retired for three full seasons or, if still an active referee, have been an active referee for a minimum of 25 years.
 That person will then be considered for Enshrinement in the sixth year of retirement or 26th year of refereeing.

 Contributor: A person is eligible for Enshrinement as a contributor at any time for significant contributions to the game of basketball.
 What constitutes a "significant contribution" shall be determined by the BHOF, its Election Process Committee, and the Contributor Direct-Elect Committee.